RedisLabs/redisraft/docs/Deployment.md

 ### Removing Nodes

-There are a few reasons you might want to remove a node from a RedisRaft cluster:
+There are a couple of reasons why you might want to remove a node from a RedisRaft cluster:

   1. You're scaling down the cluster.
   2. You need to replace one node with another (e.g., when replacing a node that has permanently lost its state)